swat-ds/paac-jekyll/_pages/occupations.md

 <div class="row">
 <p>This chart graphs the top 15 most common jobs among males and females
 surveyed in the 1847 census.
-Hover over each bar to see the frequency count for males and females for each occuption.
+Hover over each bar to see the frequency count for males and females for each occupation.
 Click on each gender in the legend to hide those bars.
 This provides a broad overview of the occupation data.
 </p>